bigbio/quantms/docs/inference.rst

 Bayesian inference
 -----------------------------

-Bayesian inference is performed using the Epifany (:doc:`epifany`) algorithm [PFEU2020]_.
+Bayesian inference is performed using the Epifany algorithm [PFEU2020]_.
 To perform protein inference, Epifany combines a loopy belief propagation algorithm with convolution trees for efficient processing of Bayesian networks.

 To enable protein inference in quantms, the user must provide the following parameter: `--protein_inference_method 'bayesian'`.